 1. Day One – Arrival And The Phoenix City (Beirut)

-Your Lebanon itinerary for history buffs begins in Beirut, a city that has been destroyed and rebuilt seven times.
-After arriving at the airport, arrange a private transfer to traditional neighborhoods where Ottoman-era buildings stand alongside modern blocks.
+Your journey begins in Beirut, a vibrant city that has been destroyed and rebuilt seven times throughout its millennia-spanning history.
+After arriving at the airport and arranging your Beirut Rafic Hariri Airport transfer guide, head to traditional neighborhoods where Ottoman-era buildings stand alongside modern blocks, setting the stage for the deep historical dive you are about to experience.

 National Museum Of Beirut: The Survivor